LauraDavilaPena/MC-TTRP_heuristics/README.md

 Laura Davila-Pena, David R. Penas, Balbina Casas-Méndez, Maria Antónia Carravilla, and José Fernando Oliveira (2022).
 An adaptive large neighborhood search for the multi-compartment truck and trailer routing problem. *Manuscript under preparation*.

 ### TTRP problems distributed with this library:
 I-Ming Chao (2002).
-A tabu search method for the truck and trailer routing problem. *Computers & Operations Research*, Volume 29(1), 33-51.
+A tabu search method for the truck and trailer routing problem. *Computers & Operations Research*, 29(1), 33-51.